mxslk/DebugYourPain/content/posts/cohort_nov24.md

 **A 30 day intensive to debug your pain.** Go from stuck and frustrated in pain to light and moving freely with a supportive cohort.

 🗓 1 month.
-Starting mid-Jan
+Starting Jan 25

 🗺 Location: Online (register interest [here](https://tally.so/r/wk0xlR)).
 Space limited.

-💰 $Pay if results (see FAQ)
+💰 $450 (scholarships available)

 ---